 At 9:12 a.m.
 Welles Crowther picked up the phone to calmly leave a message for his mother.

 “Mom,” he said, “this is Welles.
 I wanted you to know that I’m OK.”

 His family was uncertain about Crowther’s final moments but realized their son would not be coming home in the aftermath of the attacks.
 As they both watched the South Tower collapse, his parents immediately knew he had perished.

 His mother described it as a feeling she had that she could not explain; and said it was a “mother’s heart knowing.”

 His father, who knelt down in prayer after watching the collapse of the tower said, “Dear God, take me now.
 Leave him here.
 Take me now.”

-When rescuers located his body though on March 19, 2002, was found resting with other firefighters in the South Tower Lobby.
-This made senses, as Crowther, who was a volunteer firefighter, like his dad, with the Empire Hook and Ladder Company and it was surmised that he helped usher people to safety, though little was known from there at that time.
+When rescuers located his body though on March 19, 2002, he was found resting with other firefighters in the South Tower Lobby.
+This made sense, as Crowther was a volunteer firefighter like his dad with the Empire Hook and Ladder Company; and it was surmised that he helped usher people to safety, though little was known from there at that time.

 “The Man in the Red Bandana”